jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 Modern instruments use "equal tempered" tuning instead, so every key has the exact same intervals.
 But folk music composed with just intonation often can't be reproduced properly with such instruments.
-Only instruments like the guitar which support "microtone" intervals by bending strings can approximate it.
+Only instruments like the guitar which support "microtone" intervals (ex. by bending strings) can approximate it.

 ### Major pentatonic and its modes